polyluxus/runxtb.bash/README.md

 ## Updating

-Updating should be as easy as pulling the new version.
+Updating should be as easy as pulling the new version of the repository.
 If the script has been configured with `.runxtbrc`, a file that won't be overwritten via git, then these settings should be reviewed.
+When updating from a pre 0.2.0 version of this script, I reommend deleting old configuration files.
-While I try to avoid renaming internal options, it sometimes is necessary.
+While I try to avoid renaming internal options, it was necessary due to the changes in the XTB distribution.
 In any case, a new feature may require new settings;
 hence, this should also be checked.